 This year, Liu reprised her role as the voice of Viper in the animated feature film, “Kung Fu Panda 3.”
 Prior to that, she starred in “The Man with the Iron Fists,” directed by The Rza for Universal Pictures and co-starring Russell Crowe, and “Detachment,” directed by Tony Kaye and costarring Adrien Brody, James Caan and Marcia Gay Harden.
 “Detachment” premiered at the Tribeca Film Festival and went on to be honored at the Deauville Film Festival with the Cartier New Revelation Award and the International Critics’ Prize.

-In January 2010, Liu made her directorial debut for the film adaptation of the best-selling novel “Half the Sky” by Nicholas D. Kristof and Sheryl WuDunn.
-Her debut as a producer, the critically acclaimed film “Freedom’s Fury,” premiered at the Tribeca Film Festival in 2006.
-Some of Lucy’s previous film credits include “Charlie’s Angels,” “Charlie’s Angels: Full Throttle,” “Kung Fu Panda” 1 and 2, “Tinker Bell and the Legend of the NeverBeast” as the voice of Viper, “Kill Bill” Vol. 1 and 2, “Chicago,” “Code Name: The Cleaner,” “Rise,” “Watching The Detectives,” “Domino,” “Lucky Number Slevin,” “3 Needles,” “Shanghai Noon,” “Payback,” “Play It To The Bone,” “Ballistic: Ecks vs. Sever” and “The Year Of Getting To Know Us.”
+Her additional film credits include “East Fifth Bliss,” “Someday This Pain Will Be Useful to You,” “Charlie’s Angels,” “Charlie’s Angels: Full Throttle,” “Kung Fu Panda” 1 and 2, “Tinker Bell and the Legend of the NeverBeast” as the voice of Silvermist, “Kill Bill” Vol. 1 and 2, “Chicago,” “Code Name: The Cleaner,” “Rise,” “Watching The Detectives,” “Domino,” “Lucky Number Slevin,” “3 Needles,” “Shanghai Noon,” “Payback,” “Play It To The Bone,” “Ballistic: Ecks Vs Sever” and “The Year Of Getting To Know Us.”

-A native New Yorker, Liu graduated from Stuyvesant High School, attended NYU and later received a Bachelor of Science degree from the University of Michigan.
+A native New Yorker, Liu graduated from Stuyvesant High School, attended NYU and received a Bachelor of Science degree from the University of Michigan.
 Her birthday is Dec.
 2. Follow her on Twitter and Instagram @LucyLiu.